mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 The fourth: “Explaining forgetting feeling.”

-If so, fourth, the real reality we exist, the real reality of our lives, the real reality of my type of *me*, is completely beyond the idea of being or not being, or [the] idea of good or bad, right or wrong.
+Fourth: If so, the real reality we exist, the real reality of our lives, the real reality of my type of *me*, is completely beyond the idea of being or not being, or [the] idea of good or bad, right or wrong.
 So, who am I?
 I am completely beyond my speculation and your speculation.
 That means my life is really clear water.
 But in the clear water, I can live.
 In the realm of freedom, I can exist.
 So what kind of life happens?

 It depends on *me*; my actions.

-My action is based on feelings, perceptions, impulses, [and] consciousness.
-So when the flowers fall, Katagiri feels a little bit sad, because I want to keep the flower blooming constantly.
+My actions are based on feelings, perceptions, impulses, [and] consciousness.
+So when the flowers fall, Katagiri feels a little bit sad, because I want to keep the flowers blooming constantly.
 When the weeds grow, I hate it.
-This is [something very real].
+This is very [real].
 When I create hatred, I drop black ink into the clear water.
-This is my actions, this is my life.
+This is my actions, this is *my* life.

 So it really depends on individual actions, individual life in motion, every day.
 Because basically your life is clear water, beyond good or bad, right and wrong: so-called buddha nature.
 You cannot say you are “bad boy,” you cannot say you are “good boy.”
 This is the real reality of your life.
 But nevertheless, your individual life is there!
 What is this?
 This is really depending on your actions.
 You can create your own life, depending on your actions.
-Blue ink, and red ink, sometimes black ink.
-And then [you] create lots of world.
+Blue ink, and red ink, black ink sometimes.
+And then [you] create lots [of world].

 So that’s why Dogen Zenji says next in *Genjokoan*, “However.”
-“The buddha way transcends being and nonbeing, therefore there are life and death, ordinary people and buddhas...” and everyone exists, beyond good or bad, right or wrong.
+“The buddha way transcends being and nonbeing, therefore there are life and death, ordinary people and buddhas...”
+And everyone exists, beyond good or bad, right or wrong.
 That’s why can live, because we have everything as a reason why it exists.
 No comment.
-Nothing to destroy. [...]
-This is the peaceful world.
-“However,” we have to return to human life, anyway.
+Nothing to destroy.
+This is a peaceful world.
+“However,” we have to return to human life.
 If you are a human being, you have to return to human being.
 Come back to reality.
 Wake up.
-You cannot stay always [in the] peaceful world, [tranquility], silence – no. You have to come back.
-Because you create your own life, from moment to moment.
+You cannot stay always [in the] peaceful world, [tranquility], silence – no. You have to come back, because you create your own life, from moment to moment.
 So that’s why Dogen Zenji says, “However, flowers fall just giving rise to attachment, and weeds spring up arousing antipathy.”

-So this is reality, this is the fact you experience.
-Whatever you say, philosophical or psychological, well, this is the fact.
+So this is reality, this is a fact you experience.
+Whatever you say, philosophical or psychological, well, this is a fact.

 So very naturally, pay careful attention to your feeling, anyway.
 When the flowers fall, you feel a little bit melancholy, or pensive.
 This is you; this is a human being.
 Don’t destroy this feeling – but don’t stay with it for long.
 If you want to cry, you can cry, but you cannot stay with it for long.
 Because if you stay with, it means you stop on the sharp blade of the sword, and naturally, your feet are cut.
 So we have to continue to walk on the blade of the sword.

 That’s why next [there is] “explaining forgetting feeling.” *Forgetting feeling* means not exactly forgetting.
 This is kind of a Rinzai type (of expression). *[He laughs.]* “Enlightenment, and then next, you have to come back to the human world – but if you come back to the human world, you have lots of emotions, feelings.
 So *forget it*.”
 You know?
 You just keep standing in the Buddha’s world.
 Sharp sword!
 That’s why Rinzai is very sharp: always very vigorous and vital.

 But Dogen Zenji is a little bit different.
 A little bit soft, and very realistic.
 And also very romantic. *[He chuckles.]* Not the usual romantic, but pretty romantic.
-High level of romantic. *[He laughs, and people laugh.]* And also very realistic.
+High level of romantic. *[He chuckles, and people laugh.]* And also very realistic.

 So Dogen Zenji doesn’t scream, and [he’s] not *vigorous*, not *enthusiastic*, not *tough*.
 Very soft.
 But in the bottom of his life, it’s really strong vitality there, which makes his life continually going, without stop.
 But it is [a] very quiet way of life.